rsa17826/vex-plus-plus/readme.md

     <br><br><img src="scenes/blocks/pendulum/images/editorBar.png" alt="image of block pendulum" width="25" height="50">

     - scalable
+    - canAttachToThings
     - canAttachToPaths
     - ### settings:
+      - **canAttachToThings**: allows the block to attach to other things that are not paths, for paths change **canAttachToPaths**
       - **canAttachToPaths**: allows this block to attach to paths
       - **color**: sets the modulate property